These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 12. Micanopy

-• Look for bison and wild horses at Paynes Prairie Preserve Park: With more than 23,000 acres to explore, you can hike, bike, camp and see the local wildlife from the park’s observation towers.
+Paynes Prairie Preserve State Park just outside of town is breathtaking.
+With more than 23,000 acres to explore, you can hike, bike, camp and spot the local wildlife including bison and wild horses from the park’s observation towers.

 13. Anna Maria Island